CORROBORATING WITNESS—E.P. SANDERS

 CHALLENGE TO THE TEMPLE

-As a challenge to the established order of Jewish life.
+WITNESS (SANDERS) As a challenge to the established order of Jewish life — not abstract theology.

 SCRIPTURE, SYMBOL, AND STORY

 Law, Scripture, narrative, symbol, and ritual functioned together.
-Story and symbol were essential.
+Story and symbol were essential to how people understood their place in history and their relationship to God.

-Their critique applied both to Israel’s leaders and to foreign empires.
+Their critique applied both to Israel's own leaders and to foreign empires.
+The prophetic tradition did not distinguish between internal corruption and external domination — both were failures of the covenant order.

 APOCALYPTIC EXPECTATION

-By those in power, such speech would be threatening.
+WITNESS (SANDERS) By those in power, such speech would be threatening — potentially seditious.

-By the oppressed, it would often be heard as hope.
+By the oppressed, it would often be heard as hope — the possibility that their suffering was not the final word.

 CROSS-EXAMINATION